NBKRedSpy/CardSurvival-SaveBlueprintRequirements/README.md

 # Save Blueprint Requirements

 A rough mod to output the requirements for all blueprints that are currently being built in all locations.
+Includes environment improvements that have had at least the first step completed.

 ## Example Output
 ```
 Eastern Grasslands:
     Trapping Pit
+        (1:30)
         Shovel (1)

+        (7:30)
         Heavy Stone (4)
         Long Stick (6)
         Palm Fronds (12)